Orchestra Wives: Production

+Music

-Orchestra Wives features a treasure trove of songs by Mack Gordon and Harry Warren, the same team responsible for the hits featured in Miller's first film Sun Valley Serenade (1941).
-The main production number is "(I've Got a Gal in) Kalamazoo", an analogue of "Chattanooga Choo-Choo" from the first film, that features a folksy vocal and some gutsy tenor sax work by Tex Beneke, backup singing by Marion Hutton with the Modernaires, and a gravity-defying dance sequence by the Nicholas Brothers.
-This was nominated as Best Music, Original Song in Academy Awards: Harry Warren (music), Mack Gordon (lyrics).
+Orchestra Wives features several songs by Mack Gordon and Harry Warren, the same team responsible for the hits featured in Miller's first film, Sun Valley Serenade (1941).
+The main production number is "(I've Got a Gal in) Kalamazoo", a companion piece to "Chattanooga Choo-Choo" from the first film, that features a folksy vocal and virtuoso tenor saxophone playing by Tex Beneke, backup singing by Marion Hutton with the Modernaires, and a spectacular song and dance sequence by the Nicholas Brothers, accompanied in the uncut version of the film by Dorothy Dandridge both singing and dancing.
+Bosley Crowther of The New York Times regarded the latter medley of orchestra, singing, and dancing, as "the best of the numbers”, affirmed by its nomination for a Best Music, Original Song Academy Award.

-Other songs include the period piece "People Like You and Me", a breakneck performance of "Bugle Call Rag" and the classic romantic ballads "At Last" (originally intended for Sun Valley Serenade) and "Serenade in Blue".
+Other songs include the World War II-era period piece "People Like You and Me", a breakneck performance of "Bugle Call Rag", and the melancholy romantic ballads "At Last" (originally intended for Sun Valley Serenade) and "Serenade in Blue".
 The film score uses "At Last" as a musical motif laced throughout the movie in dramatic and romantic scenes.
 "That's Sabotage" was also written for the movie but was cut from the film.
 The song was, however, released as a 78 single by Glenn Miller and His Orchestra, and the unused soundtrack recording was featured on various LP compilations of Miller's soundtracks.

 Glenn Miller's theme song "Moonlight Serenade" from 1939 also appears over the opening credits.

 "Boom Shot", an instrumental composed by Glenn Miller and Billy May for the movie, appears, first on the jukebox in the soda shop, then later when Ann Rutherford and Harry Morgan are shown dancing, but is uncredited on the soundtrack and film credits.

-Cast listing

-Uncredited performances

-Three future stars have uncredited appearances: Jackie Gleason portrays the band's bass player, Ben Beck, and in the soda fountain scene, Harry Morgan is the soda-jerk Cully Anderson, who also dates Connie Ward (Ann Rutherford), and Dale Evans plays Ann Rutherford's friend Hazel.
-Pat Friday dubbed Lynn Bari's singing, as she had done in Sun Valley Serenade.
-George Montgomery's on-screen trumpet playing was actually performed on the soundtrack by Miller sideman Johnny Best.
-Glenn Miller Orchestra pianist Chummy MacGregor dubbed Cesar Romero's playing.